entzmingerc/nb_drumcrow/README.md

 # nb_drumcrow
-This is a mod for monome norns that turns a monome crow into a synthesizer using nb.
-It can also be uploaded to crow to work in standalone operation using teletype to sequence it over i2c.
+This is a mod for monome norns that turns a monome crow into a synthesizer using [nb](https://github.com/sixolet/nb).

 ### Features:
 - 4 monophonic synthesizers, one for each output of crow.
-- Can trigger each individually, round robin (4 voice polysynth), or all simultaneously (monophonic 4 voice synth).
+- Trigger each output individually, round robin (4 voice polysynth), or all simultaneously.
-- Can use 2 crows connected via i2c to create an 8 voice version.
+- Use 2 crows connected via i2c to create an 8 voice version.
-- Each output can trigger 1 or more additional voices for paired operation (v/oct & gate).
+- Trigger 1 or more additional voices for paired operation (v/oct & gate).
-- Can be sequenced with any norns script that supports nb, teletype, or druid.
+- Can be sequenced with any norns script that supports nb, with teletype, or with druid.
 - Each output can be set to synthesize audio, gate/trigger, envelope, V/Oct CV signal quantized to a scale, or convert the midi note from nb to a V/Oct CV value.
 - Each output has 3 cycling envelope modulation sources which map to 7 destinations.
-- Crow output voltage quantizer used as wide ranging bitcrusher distortion.
+- Crow quantizer used as a wide ranging bitcrusher distortion.
 - Saturation, PWM, global detune, vibrato, FM, and other fun experimental crow synthesis.

 # Requirements:
 - monome crow
-- monome norns (if you want to use it as nb voice)
+- monome norns (to use as nb voice)
-- please install [nb](https://github.com/sixolet/nb) on your norns
+- install [nb](https://github.com/sixolet/nb) on your norns
-- then find a norns script that supports nb (pit orchisstra, arcologies, flora, cheat codes 2, washi, rudiments, nkria, dreamsequence, seeker, ...)
+- find a norns script that supports nb (nkria, pit orchisstra, arcologies, flora, cheat codes 2, washi, rudiments, dreamsequence, seeker, tetra, ...)
-- upload the update_loop.lua file to crow for standalone use and use teletype to sequence it
+- teletype: upload the update_loop.lua file to crow for standalone use
+- a eurorack mixer of some kind to listen to the audio from crow

 # Installation
 1) Download this like you would any other script by typing `;install https://github.com/entzmingerc/nb_drumcrow` into maiden.